Skip to main content

 • Modern browsers generally provide the best QR scanning performance.

-Our time registration solution can run on many types of camera-equipped devices, but for stable operation and reliable QR scanning, we recommend the following device types depending on your environment and usage.
+Our time tracking solution can run on many types of camera-enabled devices, but for stable operation and reliable QR scanning, we recommend the following device types – depending on your environment and use.

 Examples:

-• Apple iPad (e.g., standard iPad) (recommended by BitaBIZ)
+• Apple iPad (e.g., standard iPad) (BitaBIZ recommended)

 • Strong cameras and high performance